When Support Becomes Stability

 Groceries that stretch less than they used to.

-Support matters here because childhood doesn't wait.
+Support matters here because childhood does not wait.

 What Support Actually Helps Cover

-Support doesn't go toward extravagance.
+Support does not go toward extravagance.

 That means help with: